 Ypsilantis started preparations for an armed revolt and set up a military unit he named the Sacred Band.

-Initially it was proposed to start the revolution in Constantinople, but the idea was dropped in favor of the Peloponnese.
+Initially, the start of the revolution in Constantinople was proposed, but the idea was dropped in favor of the Peloponnese.

 They even established an auditing system so that there was no abuse of the funds collected.